tokenspice/tokenspice/README.md

 Netlists live at `assets/netlists/`.

-### W3SL Netlist
+### Wsloop Netlist

-W3SL = Web3 Sustainability Loop
+Wsloop = Web3 Sustainability Loop.
 The original version was tuned for the [Web3 Sustainability Loop](https://blog.oceanprotocol.com/the-web3-sustainability-loop-b2a4097a36e).
-However you can rewire the "netlist" of "agents" to simulate whatever you like.

 (FIXME add images - see tokenspice0.1)